NicholasJBond/Perkins-POS/README.md

 # Perkins-POS
- Command Line based Point of Sale software.
+A point of dale software.
+Still in testing stage

- Current Version: PerkinsPOSTest-2.2
+ Current Version: PerkinsPOSTest-2.3

  Uptades:
+- Added ability to change quantity
- - Added the ability to scan barcodes and void items.
-Can now pay using cash.
+- Added ability to change negative quantity by being in void mode
- - Douple tap enter and the hit / to pay with cash.
- - New GUI look and restructured all code.
- - Classes are now used
- - Added login feature: employee login is 010209 or 010300